Join The Lab

 Undergraduate students have a range of options to get involved in my lab and our projects.
 If you see your future in plant sciences, you should consider Bio481 offered by the Department of Biology.
 Project are usually done during the fall/winter term.
 For summer students, NSERC offers the NSERC Undergraduate Student Research Awards program and UTM offers the Reseach Opportunity Program (ROP).
 We also have students involved in our lab through the Work-Study program.

-PROFILE – Candidates should have a background in plant biology or physiology, molecular biology or a related discipline and should have strong quantitative and writing skills.
-Experience or an interest in learning programming languages such as Python, and Rcran tools for the analysis of large data sets is a plus.
+PROFILE – PhD candidates must hold an undergraduate or master’s degree in plant biology, forestry, or a related field.
+Experience in one or more of the following areas: Plant physiology, ecophysiology, plant molecular biology, ecology.
+Experience or an interest in learning programming languages such as Python, Rcran tools or Matlab for the analysis of large data sets is an advantage.

 Potential applicants should send their CV, a list with the names and contact information of 2-3 references and a max. one 1 page cover letter in a single PDF file to firstname.lastname@example.org.
 Use the words FastPheno Application in the subject line of your email followed by the number (I. to IV.) of the position you are applying for.
 The deadline for submitting your application is September 17, 2021